gnolang/ecosystem-fund-grants/ZenTasktic.md

 - create a re-usable producivity framework that can be used by other apps or even competing or co-existing project management tools
 - create an opinionated project management app that can be used by gno in the building process
 - create a working example of a simple custom implementation, that can be used as a standalone personal productivity app, or as a starting point for extending it with extra functionality
-- create web and mobile frontends for each of the above
+- create ready to use web and mobile frontends for each of the above

 ### Share any referrals or other projects you work with